-GENERAL: This certification, issued pursuant to the requirements of Title 30, Texas Administrative Code, Chapter 279, is restricted to the work described in the November 25, 2019, Environmental Assessment and Statement of Findings and shall be concurrent with the Corps of Engineers (COE) permit.
+GENERAL: This certification, issued pursuant to the requirements of Title 30, Texas Administrative Code, Chapter 279, is restricted to the work described in the January 5, 2015, Environmental Assessment and Statement of Findings and shall be concurrent with the Corps of Engineers (COE) permit.
 This certification may be extended to any minor revision of the COE permit when such change(s) would not result in an impact on water quality.
 The Texas Commission on Environmental Quality (TCEQ) reserves the right to require full joint public notice on a request for minor revision.
+If this application is a modification of an original permit or any modification thereof for which a special condition was cited by the Commission or a predecessor agency, such conditions shall remain valid.
+The applicant is hereby placed on notice that any activity conducted pursuant to the COE permit which results in a violation of the state's surface water quality standards may result in an enforcement proceeding being initiated by the TCEQ or a successor agency.